eprog2014/eprog2014.github.io/_posts/2014-11-13-class-invariants.md

 end
 {% endhighlight %}

-This may be an artificial example, but being able to specify constraints between different features is very useful in practice.
+This may be a toy example, but being able to specify constraints between different features is very useful in practice.
 Thus, enforcing the invariant after every single instruction is not useful in practice.

 Relaxing
 ========